samuraininja84/Thimble/README.md

 		[YarnSpeakerDropdown("Assets/Resources/Dialogue/Yarn")]
 		public string currentSpeaker;
 		```
-	- This could be good for simply debugging the names in your story or you could use it as a way to map speaker to certain GameObjects if you're using a custom dialogue system.
+	- This could be good for simply debugging the names in your story, or you could use it as a way to map speakers to certain GameObjects if you're using a custom dialogue system.

 - Yarn Command Dropdown
 	- Yarn Command Dropdown can be used to find any command within a given file path for use on a string.